-Conditionals help the computer to make a decision and directs the flow of the program.
+Conditionals help the computer to make a decision and direct the flow of the program.
 For example, if the temperature outside is above 30 degrees, set the AC to “Cool” mode.
 Otherwise, set it to “Auto” mode.

 Loops allow you to repeat a block of code a number of times.
-That’s how we are able to play our favorite songs on our phone continuously!
+That’s how we are able to play our favorite songs on our phone continuously.

-Functions help in making the code smart!
+Functions help in making the code smart.
 Rather than writing the same set of instructions again and again, it helps us to reuse the code.
 Write once and use it as many times as required.

 You can read more about the fundamentals of programming, here.

 Learning to code has endless benefits for parents and children alike.
 Being adaptive and future ready will lead to better prospects.
 Having said that, it is inevitable that you are going to encounter a roadblock during this process.
 Concepts will get elaborate and advanced as you progress.
 Self-paced learning is passive.
-It lacks human connection and might not be interactive as your children might expect.
+It lacks human connection and might not be as interactive as your children might expect.
 Consequently leading to loss of interest.